comeetie/greed/README.md

 #> ── Fitting a guess DCSBM model ──
 #>
 #> ℹ Initializing a population of 20 solutions.
-#> ℹ Generation 1 : best solution with an ICL of -1346 and 4 clusters.
+#> ℹ Generation 1 : best solution with an ICL of -1347 and 3 clusters.
 #> ℹ Generation 2 : best solution with an ICL of -1346 and 4 clusters.
+#> ℹ Generation 3 : best solution with an ICL of -1346 and 4 clusters.
 #> ── Final clustering ──
 #>
 #> ── Clustering with a DCSBM model 3 clusters and an ICL of -1345